U8NWXD/oppia-wiki/Custom-Pylint-checks.md

 * False positivies

-  * Code that includes the string `Hello, world!` but doesn't do anything with it will still raise errors.
+  * Code that includes the string `Hello, world!` but doesn't print it will still raise errors.
 There probably aren't any good reasons to do this though.

 * False negatives